Your Vagina – Our OB/GYNs Answer 12 Common Questions

 No, they don’t.
 Just like women, they are all unique, so the same goes for their vaginas.
 Your vagina, labia, and other parts of your genitalia are all unique.
 Some are bigger, smaller, asymmetrical, or varying colors.
 Although there may be average sizes and shapes, everyone’s genitalia is somewhat different.

-9. Why is the Skin on My Lady Parts Darker than my Other Skin?
+9. Why is the Skin on My Genitals Than my Other Skin?

 It’s completely normal for the skin of your genitals to be a different color than the rest of your skin.
 Colors can range from brownish, to reddish, or pink or purple.